 Beginning as the Wayne Agricultural Works in Dublin, Indiana in 1837, and incorporated in 1868, Wayne Works moved to Richmond in 1876.
-By the 1890s in addition to making farm implements, it was making carriages and horse-drawn “kid-hacks,” or early school busses.
+By the 1890s in addition to making farm implements, it was making carriages and horse-drawn “kid-hacks,” or early school buses.

 Wayne Works continued to make bus bodies for public transportation and school districts.
 During World War II it manufactured ambulance bodies for the military.